niallhosein/Fourier-Series-Animation/README.md

-## Previous Versions and Preliminary Works
+## Previous Versions and Preliminary Work
 #### Version 0
 Initially, I made pre-defined functions and analytically determined the fourier coefficents.
 I quickly realized that this was very inefficient, and did not allow for much versatility.